KLVTZ/teachergraph-vagrant/README.md

 **Detroying** the virtual machine by calling `vagrant destroy` will remove all traces of the guest machine from your system.
 It'll stop the guest machine, power it down, and remove all of the guest hard disks.
 Again, when you're ready to work again, just issue a vagrant up.
 The benefit of this is that no cruft is left on your machine.
 The disk space and RAM consumed by the guest machine is reclaimed and your host machine is left clean.
 The downside is that vagrant up to get working again will take some extra time since it has to reimport the machine and reprovision it.

 ###Troubleshoot
+- If you are new to the project, please make sure you `chmod -R 777 storage/`
+- TeacherGraph Migration is dependant on *php5-curl* module.
+Please make sure it is installed.
+- Be sure to email [me](xjustinpagex@gmail.com), if you experience any issues.